Nier (video game)

 Nier (Note: Stylized as NieR) is a 2010 action role-playing game developed by Cavia and published by Square Enix for the PlayStation 3 and Xbox 360.
-In Japan, the game was released as for the PlayStation 3 with a younger main character, while an alternative version titled with an older main character was released for the Xbox 360; Gestalt was released outside of Japan as Nier for both platforms.
-A remaster of the Japanese version, was released for PlayStation 4, Xbox One, and Windows in 2021.
+In Japan, the game was released as for the PlayStation 3 with a younger main character, while an alternative version titled with an older main character was released for the Xbox 360; Gestalt was released outside Japan as Nier for both platforms.
+A remaster of the Replicant version called was released internationally for PlayStation 4, Xbox One, and Windows in 2021.

 The game is a spin-off from the Drakengard series, following the fifth ending of the first game, the events of which have left Earth in ruin.
-Set over one thousand years later, the story follows the unnamed protagonist attempting to find a cure for a terminal illness afflicting the girl Yonah—either his sister or daughter.
+Set over a thousand years later, the story follows the player-named protagonist attempting to find a cure for a terminal illness afflicting a young girl named Yonah.
+(Note: In Replicant and its remaster, she is the protagonist's sister.
+In Gestalt, she is the protagonist's daughter.)
 The gameplay borrows elements from various video game genres, occasionally switching between them and the main role-playing-based gameplay.

 Beginning production in 2007, the game was directed by Drakengard creator Yoko Taro, who was given a lot of creative freedom with the project.
-Its storyline drew inspiration from September 11 attacks and the War on Terror, while its gameplay was partly inspired by God of War series.
+Its storyline drew inspiration from the September 11 attacks and the war on terror, while its gameplay was partly inspired by the God of War series.
 Due to feedback outside of Japan, multiple versions of the protagonist were created.
 The music was composed by Monaca, a music studio founded by Keiichi Okabe, with several albums being released.

-Nier was released to mixed reception; reviewers praised the story, characters and soundtrack and were mixed in their opinions of how well the disparate gameplay elements were connected.
+Nier was released to mixed reception; reviewers praised the story, characters, and soundtrack and were mixed in their opinions of how well the disparate gameplay elements were connected.
 The execution of some gameplay elements was criticized, notably the side quests, and the graphics were regarded as substandard.
 Despite this, the game acquired acclaim among players over time, becoming a cult classic.
-The original Nier sold 500,000 copies, while the updated version shipped 1.5 million copies worldwide.
+The 2021 remaster was released to positive reception, with praise for the graphical and gameplay improvements.
+The original Nier sold 500,000 copies, while the updated version sold over 2 million copies worldwide.
 A sequel developed by PlatinumGames, titled Nier: Automata, was released in 2017.